AshGovender/ENG/README.md

 ![image](https://github.com/user-attachments/assets/dc40fd8f-bbe1-4c7b-9444-438c3b576ecf)

 >* Based on this equation, you can see that the total amount of heat removed by the cooling tower (cooling capacity) is dependent on the flowrate as well as the inlet temperature of the water
->* Lowering the flowrate will improve heat transfer efficiency between the water and the air, due to longer time in contact, but it also means less water moves through the cooling tower and the total heat removed will decrease
+>* Lowering the flowrate will improve heat transfer rate, due to higher resonance time
+>* as well as cooling efficiency(lower outlet temp). but it also means less water moves through the cooling tower and the total heat removed will decrease (cooling capacity)
->* Lower flowrate will increase the outlet temperature increasing log temperature and thereby improving cooling efficiency as shown in second equation below but will decrease the mass flowrate as shown in eq 1 decreasing cooling capacity
+>* Lower flowrate will increase the outlet temperature increasing log temperature and thereby improving cooling rate which increases the efficiency as shown in second equation below but will decrease the mass flowrate as shown in eq 1 decreasing cooling capacity

 ![image](https://github.com/user-attachments/assets/f6381561-f6a6-4741-9b32-9d22c58c7951)

->* the heat transfer efficiency can be given by the above equation, as can be seen, the larger the surface area for heat transfer the greater the Q
+>* the heat transfer rate can be given by the above equation, as can be seen, the larger the surface area for heat transfer the greater the Q
 >* The heat transfer coefficient can be improved and hence improve heat transfer efficiency.
 This can be done by improving fluid properties(viscosity, thermal conductivity) and flow patterns (turbulent or laminar)
 >* Lowering the inlet water temperature can help reduce the water outlet temperature since less heat will have to be removed to reach target temperature
 >* Fluids with higher specific heat can absorb more heat without a significant temperature rise